Deadline: September 8th, 2023, 5:00 PM Central

-Deadline: September 26th, 2022, 5:00 PM Central Applications are closed!
-Thank you to all who applied.
+Applications are now closed.
+Thank you to all who applied!

-The Southwest National Pediatric Device Innovation Consortium (SWPDC) and the American Academy of Pediatrics Section on Urology (AAP SOU) are pleased to offer another funding opportunity this Fall 2022 as the SWPDC and AAP SOU Pediatric Urology Device Prizes.
+The Southwest-Midwest National Pediatric Device Innovation Consortium (SWPDC) and the American Academy of Pediatrics Section on Urology (AAP SOU) are pleased to offer another funding opportunity this Fall 2023 as the SWPDC and AAP SOU Pediatric Urology Device Prizes.

 SWPDC is a multi-institutional consortium that is supported by an FDA P50 grant, anchored by Texas Children’s Hospital (TCH) and Baylor College of Medicine (BCM), and is dedicated to improving children’s health by supporting pediatric device innovators to create novel pediatric medical devices with local, regional, and national institutional and innovation partners.

 A great need currently exists for medical devices designed specifically for children, which is most likely a result of economic, clinical, and regulatory challenges, as well as a lack of established mechanisms for joining pediatric device ideas with qualified individuals/programs and industry partners to create innovative and needed pediatric devices.